MdHamizK/Online_Retail_EDA/README.md

 ## 🧾 Conclusion

-### The EDA provided valuable insights into the company’s sales dynamics and customer behavior:
+### The EDA provided valuable insights into the company’s sales dynamics and customer behavior :

 Data cleaning was essential for accurate results, removing thousands of problematic records.
 Seasonal trends suggest opportunities for targeted promotions during peak months.